-Because building design is an evolving process, informal consultation with the Dayton City Planner at the outset can be very helpful.
-Applicants may contact the Planner at Dayton City Hall to become acquainted with the design guidelines and the review process and to schedule discussions with the Commission before initiating the design phase.
+Because building design is an evolving process, informal consultation with the Dayton-CityColumbia County Planner at the outset can be very helpful.
+Applicants may contact the Planner at Dayton City Hallthe Planning and Building Department to become acquainted with the design guidelines and the review process and to schedule discussions with the Commission before initiating the design phase.
 The Planner and the Commission offers its services and expertise in order to suggest practical and cost-effective design information that may save the applicant time and money during the design process.
 Some rehabilitation activities may not require Commission approval and can be approved by the Planner.

-Before a building permit can be issued within the Historic Districts, property owners or applicants undertaking a building project including rehabilitation of historic structures, alteration of non-historic buildings, and new construction, are required to meet with DHPC for a formal review of their plans unless plans are approved by the City Planner.
+Before a building permit can be issued within the Historic Districts a property listed on the local historic register, property owners or applicants undertaking a building project including to rehabilitation-rehabilitate or alter of a historic structures, alteration of non historic buildings, and new construction, are required to meet with DHPC for a formal review of their plans unless plans are approved by the City County Planner.

 When reviewing a property owner's plans, the DHPC considers not only the design elements of an individual building but also the relationship of that building to the streetscape, neighborhood, and the natural landscape.
 Particular attention is paid to identifiable historic features.
-By providing a property owner with support in using the design guidelines, the Commission aims to ensure that rehabilitation, alteration, and new construction are compatible with the character-defining features, singly and in combination, that distinguish the Districts' neighborhoods and streetscapes.
+By providing a property owner with support in using the design Design guidelines Guidelines, the Commission aims to ensure that rehabilitation, alteration, and new construction are compatible with the character-defining features, singly and in combination, that distinguish the Districts' neighborhoods and streetscapeshistoric properites.